 Aim to create uniformity between the vertical and horizontal planes of lighting.
 Indirect and diffused light balanced with natural sources are the most comfortable types of light in today’s office spaces.
 Bouncing light off a ceiling is an easy way of softening the light and subsequently glare.

-4. Utilise natural light to your advantage
+4. Utilize natural light to your advantage

 Natural daylight is one of the best assets in office design as it can instantly make an office look brighter and welcoming.
 Ideally, natural light should take the lead, with artificial lighting increasing the light to sufficient levels.
 The aim should be to make people feel connected to the outdoors while being able to work comfortably.
 Good levels of natural light can increase productivity and creativity.
 Lighting an office naturally can cut energy costs too, as more natural light in an office means reduced less artificial light.

 Additionally, daylight integrated lighting control systems work with ambient light sensors to automatically monitor and regulate light levels.
-This means that the artificial light will be automatically dimmed in accordance with the level of a natural light present in the room.
+This means that the artificial light will be automatically dimmed in accordance with the level of natural light present in the room.

 For more information on world-class office lighting control systems, Contact Actis at 022-30808080 or at firstname.lastname@example.org.